SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

    Open **SAP Logon** and logon to system **S4H 100** <br>
    Open transaction **/nse24** and search for the ABAP class mentioned in User Details for your user group.
-Ctrl+Click [here](/exercises/ex5#for-attendees-001-to-008) to get the prediction class to be copied.
    <br>![](/ISLM_with_SAPAIServices_BTP/images/1.png)
 1. Click on **Copy**
    <br>![](/ISLM_with_SAPAIServices_BTP/images/2.png)